Improve your financial standing

 Understanding Chapter 13 Bankruptcy & Its Impact On Refinancing

-Chapter 13 bankruptcy, often referred to as a wage earner’s plan, allows individuals with a regular income to develop a plan to repay all or part of their debts.
+Chapter 13 bankruptcy, often referred to as a wage earner’s plan, allows individuals with a “regular income” to develop a plan to repay all or part of their debts.
 Chapter 13 bankruptcy involves a repayment plan over three to five years.
 This type of bankruptcy shows your commitment to repaying your debts and can be viewed more favorably by lenders when considering refinancing options.

 Refinancing during a Chapter 13 bankruptcy can present unique challenges, but it also offers potential benefits.
 It may allow you to take advantage of lower interest rates, reduce your monthly mortgage payment, or consolidate your debts into one manageable payment.
 However, qualifying for refinancing during Chapter 13 bankruptcy involves meeting stricter criteria than a standard refinance.
-Lenders will want to see evidence of your commitment to financial stability, including having made consistent payments on your bankruptcy plan for at least a year, among other requirements.
+Lenders will want to see evidence of your commitment to financial stability, including proof that you’ve made consistent payments on your bankruptcy plan for at least a year, among other requirements.

 Navigating through a Chapter 13 bankruptcy can be daunting, and when you have an existing mortgage to refinance, the journey might seem even more challenging.
 However, at JVM Lending, we are committed to providing you with the necessary tools and expertise to help you find a path through this process.
 Let’s explore how refinancing your mortgage during a Chapter 13 bankruptcy can be possible and beneficial.